Effects of parasitic worms on the immune system: Evolutionary theory

 The positive effects of parasitic worms are theorized to be a result of millions of years of evolution, when humans and human ancestors would have been constantly inhabited by parasitic worms.
 In the journal EMBO Reports, Rook says that such helminths "are all either things that really do us no harm, or things where the immune system is forced to give in and avoid a fight because it's just a waste of time."
 In the journal Immunology, Rook states that, because parasitic worms were almost always present, the human immune system developed a way to treat them that didn't cause tissue damage.

 The immune system extends this response to its treatments of self-antigens, softening reactions against allergens, the body, and digestive microorganisms.
 As the worms developed ways of triggering a beneficial immune response, humans came to rely on parasitic interaction to help regulate their immune systems.
 As developed countries advanced in technology, medicine, and sanitation, parasitic worms were mostly eradicated in those countries, according to Weinstock in the medical journal Gut.
 Because these events took place very recently on the evolutionary timeline and humans have progressed much faster technologically than genetically, the human immune system has not yet adapted to the absence of internal worms.
 This theory attempts to explain the rapid increase in allergies and asthma in the last century in the developed world, as well as the relative absence of autoimmune diseases in the developing world, where parasites are more common.

 Comparison with the hygiene hypothesis

 The Hygiene hypothesis postulates that decreasing exposure to pathogens and other microorganisms results in an increase of autoimmune diseases, according to Rook.
 This theory and the theory that certain parasitic worms pacify the immune response are similar in that both theories attribute the recent rise of autoimmune diseases to the decreased levels of pathogens in developed countries.
 However, the Hygiene Hypothesis claims that the absence of pathogenic organisms in general has led to this.
 In contrast, the parasitic worm theory only analyzes helminths, and specifically ones found to have a regulating effect.

 Positive effects

-Experimental and also some clinical work has demonstrated the protective benefits of helminth therapy against the wide spectrum of age-related diseases promoted by inflammaging.